 You should also do regular strength training to help build muscle mass and improve metabolism.
 This includes doing yoga, using weight machines and lifting dumbbells.
 Even gardening can count.

 It’s important to get into a routine that you can maintain long-term.
 Sticking with regular exercise both during the process of losing weight and after you’ve lost it is the key to maintaining any weight loss.

 Remember, exercise has many other benefits too.
 It reduces your risk of a number of health conditions, including osteoporosis and heart disease.
 It also keeps your muscles and joints strong, and boosts your moods, lowering your risk of depression and anxiety.

 Losing Weight after the Menopause

 One of the best ways to ensure the success of your workouts is to choose physical activities you enjoy.
 These will fit nicely into your routine without feeling like a chore or obligation.
 If you like doing them, you’ll find it much easier to stick with them in the long term.

 You might also find it helpful to exercise with a partner, as you’ll be able to keep each other motivated.
 Having someone meet with you to exercise can often make the difference between showing up and not exercising at all.
 You’re also likely to work harder when there’s someone around to see you doing so.

 Combining your exercise efforts with good nutrition will give you the best fitness results, so make sure you eat plenty of fruits, vegetables, lean protein and whole grains.
 Meanwhile, stay away from processed foods!

 While you may not always be able to completely prevent weight gain caused by the hormonal fluctuations of the menopause, spending less and less time on the go will only make things worse.
-A good exercise regime will help you stay in shape and prevent weight gain from getting out of control.
+Losing weight after the menopause in combination with a good exercise regime, will help you stay in shape and prevent weight gain from getting out of control.